 Only department-authorized service ammunition shall be carried on or off duty.
+Officers are only authorized to use magazines designed and marketed by the manufacturer of the weapon being carried.

 No modification, alteration, or installation of any part in any authorized firearm shall be made without the approval of the Captain of the Personnel and Training Team or designee.
 Firearms with actions altered beyond established safety guidelines are not permitted.
 Trigger shoes are not permitted.
 Non-standard grips must be approved by the Captain of Personnel and Training Team or designee.
 Officers shall not disassemble their weapons beyond the basic "field strip" unless the officer is a certified armorer for that particular weapon.
+A weapon mounted lighting system is considered to be an extension of the weapon and shall not be removed from the weapon except for repairs, battery/bulb replacement, or when training without the lighting system is desired.